spagme/spagme.github.io/README.md

 ## Introduction

-Here we will create a React javascript app with a Spagme API
+Here we will create a React javascript app with a Spagme API using minimal .NET 6 API template.

 ## Create the React application